Component: Form management - Data management

 Default value setting

-- This setting is for selecting a rule to calculate and indicate the default value of the field in the submission form.
-For example: In submission form, the field Email must be pre-filled with the email address in master data of the applicant as default value.
+- This setting is for selecting a rule to calculate and set the default value of the field in the submission form.
+For example: In the submission form, the Email field must be pre-filled with the applicant's email address from the master data as the default value.

 - The section includes the following field: